Pug: Physical characteristics

 While the Pugs that are depicted in eighteenth century prints tend to be long and lean, modern breed preferences are for a square cobby body, a compact form, a deep chest, and well-developed muscle.
 Their smooth and glossy coats can be fawn, apricot fawn, silver fawn, or black.
 The markings are clearly defined and there is a trace of a black line extending from the occiput to the tail.
 The tail normally curls tightly over the hip.

-The Pug's muzzle is blunt and very short giving a square shaped appearance to the head.
+The Pug's muzzle is blunt and very short, giving a square shaped appearance to the head.

 Pugs have two distinct ear shapes, "rose" and "button".
 "Rose" ears are smaller than the standard style of "button" ears, and are folded with the front edge against the side of the head.
 Breeding preference goes to "button" style ears.

 Pugs' legs are strong, straight, of moderate length, and are set well under.
 Their shoulders are moderately laid back.
 Their ankles are strong, their feet are small, their toes are well split-up, and their claws are black.
 The lower teeth normally protrude further than their upper, resulting in an under-bite.

 Temperament

 The American Kennel Club says the motto of the breed is the Latin phrase multum in parvo, or "much in little" or "a lot of dog in a small space".
 Pugs tend to be intuitive and sensitive to the moods of their owners and are usually eager to please them.
 Pugs are playful and thrive on human companionship.
 Pugs are often called "shadows" because they follow their owners around and like to stay close to the action, craving attention and affection from their owners.
+Unlike many dog breeds that were developed for hunting, herding, or guarding, Pugs were bred primarily as companion animals, a role they have retained for centuries.